 The classroom portion of the course went well.
 I quickly absorbed the Four Rules, the basics of stance and proper grip, and so on.
 The instructor then asked us what handgun we wanted to use for the rest of the classroom portion, and on the range.

-The instructor gave me some feedback on where to adjust, and pointers on my grip and my stance.
+The instructor gave me some feedback on where to adjust, as well as pointers on my grip and stance.
 It helped, but I still struggled throughout the session.
 Where the other members of the class began to zero in with most every shot after a couple of rounds, I simply could not seem to find my stride.
 I would make a solid hit, and then have three in a row that were off the silhouette.
-It seemed completely random, and nothing I tried seemed to help.
+It seemed completely random and nothing I tried seemed to help.

-As you might expect, I posted the worst round of shooting of the day.
+As you might expect, I posted the worst shooting round of the day.
 Not just for me, but the entire class.
 The lowest point was when I scored a head shot on my target.
 I mean, we’re talking a perfect, right-between-the-eyes, zombie-killing headshot.
-Which would have been great…except I was aiming for its breadbasket.
+Which would have been great…except I was aiming for the breadbasket.